SarahSalvatore/FullStackDevPortfolio-Frontend/README.md

 ## About

-This project was created to convey my full stack development skills to potential employers, colleagues and clients.
-My portfolio includes the following sections:
+I created this portfolio to showcase my programming skills to potential employers, colleagues and clients.
+The website includes the following pages/sections:

+### Home Page

 - About - Includes resume download and social links.
 - Skills - List of language, framework and technology proficiencies.
 - Projects - Some of the projects I have built to date.
-- Blog - Articles I have written that are geared to help newbie developers like me.
 - Contact - To get in touch.

+### Blog Page

+- Articles I have written that are geared to help newbie developers like me.

+### Login Page

-- Login - Protected route.
+- Protected route.
+For internal use only.

+### Error Page

-- Error - Error page.
+- Default error page.

 ## Stack

-- Frontend: HTML, CSS, React, JSX, Javascript
+- Frontend: HTML, CSS, React, Javascript
-- Backend: Node.js
+- Backend: Node, Express
+- Server: MySQL

 ## Installation